hashedfox/hello-world/README.md

 # hello-world
-I just want to get better at programming
+//To be or to be there is no not to be - whover wrote this needs to get with the times c'mon Shakespear, you're better then this.